erica-kane/erica-kane.github.io/index.md

 [ABM Practical](https://github.com/ericamcg/ABMpractical)

-This project involves two models, an initial model and an enhancement
+This project involves two models, a base model and an enhancement

-The initial model:
+The base model:

 - Reads in an environment
 - Scrapes web data used to initialise agents